MonoidMusician/blog/sources/comprehensive_errors.md

 And notice how it just does the obvious thing: “record all the unique values associated with the variable via constraints”.
 It preserves information.

 Note that we don't allow _no_ values with a name.
 There are slightly deep reasons why, which I might as well explain here, but feel free to skip.
 The obvious reason is that if there's no constraint mentioning a variable, we shouldn't record it, and if there is, there definitely is a value associated with that constraint.
 So we always have a value for each key.
 But there's deeper reasons too.
-One is that `Map k v` has a monoid structure whenever `v` has a semigroup structure – the empty map provides the identity, regardless of whether `v` has one!
-Looking further into the math, we might say that `Map k v` is really modelled by a function `k -> Maybe v` with finite support, where `Maybe v` this time shoulders the responsibility of adding the identity `Nothing`, which is lifted to the function `const Nothing` (with trivial support).
+One is that `Map k v`{.purescript} has a monoid structure whenever `v`{.purescript} has a semigroup structure – the empty map provides the identity, regardless of whether `v` has one!
+Looking further into the math, we might say that `Map k v`{.purescript} is really modelled by a function `k -> Maybe v`{.purescript} with finite support, where `Maybe v`{.purescript} this time shoulders the responsibility of adding the identity `Nothing`{.purescript}, which is lifted to the function `const Nothing`{.purescript} (with trivial support).
 This “semigroup-to-monoid” property pervades the theory of states built up in my implementation.

-Backing up slightly, let's focus on what `OneOrMore` and `TwoOrMore` are.
+Backing up slightly, let's focus on what `OneOrMore`{.purescript} and `TwoOrMore`{.purescript} are.

 Open question: what would it look like if we added constraints of the form `variable1 = variable2`?
 Doesn't have to be a formal definition in types like the above.
 I know there's a good answer for what good states look like, but I'm not so sure about error states: there might be several options.
 It might be that a particular representation of error states is forced by the laws I want to hold – which would be interesting because it actually would violate the principle of “most information” and potentially be confusing, but if it is the option that makes sense I would still go for it.
 Or maybe the representation isn't forced, but it starts leaking the choices in the typechecker which I suggested should be hidden.
 Hm.